cloudwatt/applications/application-mycloudmanager/README-EN.md

 Access to the interface and the various applications is via **DNS** names.
 Indeed a **SkyDNS** container is launched at startup allowing you to benefit all the names in place.
 You can access on the different web interfaces applications by clicking **Go** or via URL request (ex: http://zabbix.default.svc.mycloudmanager/).

 We have attached a block volume to your stack in order to save all **data** MyCloudManager.
 The volume is mounted on the master instance and all nodes in your MyCloudManager in the `/dev/vdb`.
 This allows our stack to be much more robust.
-The data being synchronized on all nodes, it allows applications to have access to their data regardless of the node where the latter are created.
+The data being synchronized on all nodes, it allows applications to have access to their data regardless of the node where the  are created.

 #### Interface Overview